Divine-Jude/Accenture-North-America-Data-Analytics-and-Visualization-Virtual-Experience/README.md

 Identify which tasks you should focus on as a Data Analyst.

-“An analysis of their content categories showing the top 5 categories with the largest popularity”.
+An analysis of their content categories showing the top 5 categories with the largest popularity”.

 # BUSINESS TASK
 - An audit of their big data practice